 Employers are responsible for holding part of the wages given to the employees as employment taxes.
-Employment taxes are deducted from the employee’s gross wages and they are of two types – payroll tax vs income tax.
+Employment taxes are deducted from the employee’s gross wagesGross WagesGross wages are the amount of remuneration paid to employees before any deductions like taxes, including social security and Medicare, life insurance, pension contributions, bonuses., and they are of two types.

-- Income tax consists of the local, state and federal taxes.
+- Income tax consists of the local, state, and federal taxes.
 The taxes vary from place to place as some localities charge an additional local income tax.
-Most states have their own state income tax and payroll tax.
-The federal income taxes can be exempted by claiming on Form W-4.
-A part of the income is held back by the employer.
-This portion of the tax is due to be paid either to the local, state or federal department.
+Most states have their state income tax and payroll tax.
+The federal income taxesFederal Income TaxesFederal income tax is the tax system in the United States and is levied and governed by Internal Revenue Services (IRS).
+It helps determine the tax charged on the income earned by individuals, corporations, and various other legal entities. can be exempted by claiming on Form W-4.
+The employer holds back a part of the income.
+This portion of the tax is due to be paid either to the local, state, or federal department.
 Once the tax dues are paid, the employers pay back this withheld income to the employees.

-Income Tax vs Payroll Tax Infographics
+Income Tax vs. Payroll Tax Infographics

-- One of the key differences between income tax and payroll tax is the person that contributes towards them.
+- One of the main differences is the person that contributes towards them.
 When we look at income tax, the whole tax amount is for the employee to pay.
 Whereas when you look at payroll tax, both the employer and employee share the tax amount equally between them.

-- Income tax consists of taxes that the employees pay for the location (like a local tax that is paid for the locality where you stay), the state tax that you pay for the state that you live in and the federal tax for the government.
+- Income tax consists of taxes that the employees pay for the location (like a local tax that is paid for the locality where you stay), the state tax that you pay for the state that you live in, and the federal tax for the government.
 Payroll tax consists of taxes like medical care tax, unemployment tax, and social security tax.

 - Income taxes are taxes for various incomes that a person receives.
-Apart from wages, it can be through rent from own house or through investments made in shares or through interest from banks etc. Payroll taxes are generally calculated only through the wages of the employee that is the income that a person receives through his job/employment.
+Apart from wages, it can be through rent from their own house or through investments made in shares or through interest from banks, etc. Payroll taxes are generally calculated only through the wages of the employee that is the income that a person receives through his job/employment.
 This income can be paid weekly or monthly or even daily.

 - Income taxes are generally paid for the governments to function.
 Payroll taxes mostly benefit the taxpayers directly as these taxes are going to help them in Medicare and retirement funds.
-Even though income taxes help the taxpayers indirectly in some way, the payroll tax is the one that helps the taxpayers directly.
+Even though income taxes help the taxpayersTaxpayersA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws. indirectly in some way, the payroll tax is the one that helps the taxpayers directly.

-Income Tax vs Payroll Tax Head to Head Differences
+Income Tax vs. Payroll Tax Comparative Table

-|Basis for comparison between Income Tax vs Payroll Tax||Income Tax||Payroll Tax|
+|Basis for Comparison||Income Tax||Payroll Tax|

 |Contributors||Only employee.||Both employer and employee.|

-|Consists of||Federal, State, and local tax.||Medicare tax, unemployment tax, and social security tax.|
+|Consists of||Federal, state, and local tax;||Medicare tax, unemployment tax, and social security tax;|

 |Source||Incomes from various sources are taken into consideration over the year.||Income from wages can only be considered.|